Factored Classifier-Free Guidance: Abstract

 \section{Abstract}

-Counterfactual image generation aims to simulate realistic visual outcomes under specific causal interventions.
-Diffusion models have recently emerged as a powerful tool for this task, combining DDIM inversion with conditional generation via classifier-free guidance (CFG).
-However, standard CFG applies a single global weight across all conditioning variables, which can lead to poor identity preservation and spurious attribute changes—a phenomenon known as attribute amplification.
-To address this, we propose \textit{Decoupled Classifier-Free Guidance} (DCFG), a flexible and model-agnostic framework that introduces group-wise conditioning control.
-DCFG builds on an attribute-split embedding strategy that disentangles semantic inputs, enabling selective guidance on user-defined attribute groups.
-For counterfactual generation, we partition attributes into intervened and invariant sets based on a causal graph and apply distinct guidance to each.
-Experiments on CelebA-HQ, MIMIC-CXR, and EMBED show that DCFG improves intervention fidelity, mitigates unintended changes, and enhances reversibility, enabling more faithful and interpretable counterfactual image generation.
+Counterfactual generation aims to simulate realistic hypothetical outcomes under causal interventions.
+Diffusion models have emerged as a powerful tool for this task, combining DDIM inversion with conditional generation and classifier-free guidance (CFG).
+In this work, we identify a key limitation of CFG for counterfactual generation: it prescribes a global guidance scale for all attributes, leading to significant spurious changes in inferred counterfactuals.
+To mitigate this, we propose \textit{\methodname} (\methodabbr), a flexible and model-agnostic guidance technique that enables attribute-wise control following a causal graph. \methodabbr complements recent advances in classifier-free guidance and can be seamlessly extended to advanced guidance schemes such as CFG++ and APG.
+Our experiments demonstrate that \methodabbr significantly improves the axiomatic soundness of inferred counterfactuals across both natural and medical image datasets, mitigating spurious amplification effects, and enhancing counterfactual reversibility.